For more information, please contact Elizabeth Cwik.

 501(c)(3) nonprofit organizations and governmental entities serving Linn County, Iowa.

-- Human Needs Recovery Grants will support unmet human needs resulting from the derecho storm including coordination of assistance to individuals and families and programs and services related to recovery.
-Examples could include: basic needs (food, shelter, medical, other supplies, etc.), mental health services, legal services, long-term recovery and rebuilding needs.
-Applicant organizations are encouraged to consider the equity impact of the storm, including communities that were already vulnerable prior to the disaster and culturally appropriate disaster response.
+- Human Needs Recovery Grants supports unmet human needs resulting from the derecho storm including coordination of assistance to individuals and families as well as direct provision of programs and services related to recovery.
+Examples include: basic needs (food, shelter, medical, other supplies, etc.), mental health services, legal services, long-term recovery support staff and rebuilding needs.
+Applicant organizations are encouraged to consider the equity impact of the storm, including communities with fewer resources that were already vulnerable prior to the disaster or those with cultural needs for disaster response.

-- The fund priorities align with the coordination efforts addressed at regular meetings of the Linn Area Partners Active in Disaster.
-Priority will be given to organizations that are working cooperatively with other organizations to ensure that assistance helps address needs that will not be covered by FEMA individual assistance or other governmental programs.
+- The fund priorities align with the coordination efforts addressed at regular meetings of the Linn Area Partners Active in Disaster and the Derecho Long Term Recovery Committee.
+Priority is given to organizations that are working cooperatively with other organizations to ensure that assistance helps address needs that were not covered by FEMA individual assistance or other governmental programs.